reactjs/React.NET/site/jekyll/getting-started/download.md

 The best way to install ReactJS.NET is via NuGet.
 There are several NuGet packages available:

- * [React](#) - The core React library.
+ * [React.Core](#) - The core React library.
 Contains the main functionality of React and JSX.
 You will normally use this through an integration library like React.Mvc4.
  * [React.Mvc4](#) - Integration with ASP.NET MVC 4 and 5
  * [React.Mvc3](#) - Integration with ASP.NET MVC 3
  * [System.Web.Optimization.React](#) - Integration with